v-Arma/a3g-loadout/README.md

 - `weapons[]` is used in conjunction with the arsenal export and should be avoided if inputting a loadout manually.
 - `goggles` do _not_ replace nightvision goggles.
 There is a seperate option for it: `nvgoggles`.
 This is because nightvision goggles are their own independent slot.
 - `secondaryWeapon` refers to a launcher, not a handgun.
 Refer to `handgunWeapon` for the latter.
-- `secondaryWeaponAttachments[]` is not capable of removing attachments due to the lack of a proper scripting command for it.
 - There is no option to replace the radio item.
 This is intentional, because both popular radio systems ( ACRE and TFR ) both need to change these items dynamically at mission start.
 We want to avoid messing with these.